Data-Science-for-Linguists-2019/Gendered-Interaction-Online/progress_report.md

 ## First Progress Report (2/21/19)
 ### Data Acquisition and Preliminary Examination
 At this point, I have confirmed that the dataset I've been working with (RtGender) is the one I definitely want to use.
 It is fairly large and contains a lot of information, but is also manageable to handle.
-Data samples can be found [here](data_samples/) (empty folder for now - will add soon).
+Data samples can be found [here](data_samples/).
+I was a little unsure of the extent to which I should post the data samples.
+I decided to use 500 lines from the Facebook congress posts and 500 lines from the Reddit responses, but this can be modified/updated if needed.

 I then moved on to examining the dataset to get a better idea of what I am able to do with it.
-There are 10 csv files, which I examined pretty thoroughly in my [exploratory data analysis - exploring the dataset](exploratory_data_analysis/exploring_dataset.ipynb).
+There are 10 csv files, which I examined closely in my [exploratory data analysis - exploring the dataset](exploratory_data_analysis/exploring_dataset.ipynb).
 Additionally, I can pretty confidently say that I won't be using the annotations file (examined at the end of the linked file), as it doesn't directly relate to my goals for the project.

 I've also been reading up on some aspects of sociolinguistics, though not very much.
 This is something I want to focus more heavily on soon as I begin to develop more formal hypotheses.